KI7MT/launchpad-packaging/README.md

-In short, if your distribution is a direct descent of [Ubuntu][] or you are using [Debian][] proper, odds are good that you too can use [Launchpad][] to install the application in question.
+In short, if your distribution is a direct descent of [Ubuntu][] or you are using [Debian][] proper, odds are good that you too can use [Launchpad][] to install any number of applications.

 The following matrix describes a few popular parent-child relationships, and which [Ubuntu][] repository (via [Launchpad][]) you should use for that relationship.